 We jostle past the feverish first years bounding out of Herbology.
 A sleek-haired girl—looks a bit like Escot, maybe a younger sister—points a finger at me and whispers into another girl's ears, glaring.
 The young learn so quickly.

 "No, I don't know what you mean."
 Dom presses closer as a herd of muddy Quidditch players stampede past.
 "Don't assume; it's lethal."

 "I'm not going to ruin Al over a little bruised ego.
 Revenge isn't my thing."
 My principles might not be orthodox, but they do exist.
-With my job, I can't expect people to not get aggressive.
+With my job, I can't expect people to be hospitable.
 Potter, however, is a special case.
 "Do you know what he did?
 He provoked me, that's what.
 He shows up suddenly, all enigmatic, spouting enigmatic speeches, and agrees to duel me with that enigma of a girlfriend on the line.
 I swear, he was smirking the entire time, like he had planned it."